Introduction to the IB

 Note to all potential IB applicants

-If during the course of your IB interview, it is felt that an AS application would be more appropriate, then the application will, at the student's request, be transferred back to Admissions for processing as an AS application and a further interview will be arranged.
+If during the course of your IB interview, it is felt that an A Level application would be more appropriate, then the application will, at the student's request, be transferred back to Admissions for processing as an A Level application and a further interview will be arranged.

 The IB Learner Profile